BenFictional/dart-206_20Su/unit-3/lesson-6/assignment-final-website.md

 Review the Final Website Overview in Lesson 5 to refresh yourself on the premise of the website, but you should have a pretty good idea what you're doing by this point.

-Use the Lynda courses listed throughout Unit 2 and 3 as reference for working with Muse.
-Have you watched all of the following courses?

-* Design Aesthetics for the Web
-* Muse Essential Training
-* Designing a One-Page Scrollable site with Muse
-* Designing a Portfolio Site in Muse
+Use the tutorials linked to on the Advanced Webflow page for guidance and search on [Webflow University](https://university.webflow.com/) for additional help.

 ### Requirements for the final site

 * The final site must be published online through your remote PASS hosting.
   * The URL should be:** **[http://personal.psu.edu/YourName/final/index.html](http://personal.psu.edu/YourName/final/index.html)
-  * The folder named "final" should contain all of your HTML files along with the related assets exported from Muse.
+  * The folder named "final" should contain all of the files exported from Webflow.
 * Your site must have at least five pages, including a designated home page.

 * Each page must have a header, navigation menu, and footer.